-Ecopetrol derives its production from five main geographic regions, but most of its production comes from the Central and Northeast regions of Colombia.
-Following an extended period of underinvestment up until 2008, its production is showing rapid growth mainly in the Llanos Basin in central Colombia from the Castilla, Rubiales/Quifa, and Chichimene fields, all heavy crude fields.
-The Northeast is the principal source of light crude production from the Cravo Norte, Cusiana and Cupiagua fields, which have been a mainstay and are now in decline, as well as the source of virtually all of Ecopetrol's current natural gas production.
+Ecopetrol derives its production from six main geographic regions, but most of its production comes from the Central and Eastern regions of Colombia.
+Its production has shown rapid growth since 2008, mainly in the Llanos Basin in central Colombia from the Castilla, Rubiales/Quifa, and Chichimene fields, all heavy crude fields.
+The Northeast region is the principal source of light crude production from the Cusiana and Cupiagua fields.
+These fields, which have been a mainstay and are in decline, remain an important source of Ecopetrol's natural gas production.
 Other significant crude production comes from the Mid-Magdalena with medium grade crude, and the Catatumbo/Orinoquia regions, the latter in the eastern provinces along the border with Venezuela.

-Ecopetrol Group's gross production increased 18.5% in the first nine months of 2011 to 716,400 BOE/day, and is expected to average 730,000 BOE/day for the year.
-More than 85% of its production is crude oil, with a rising share of heavy oil, which is about 48% of total crude production.
-The Castilla and Rubiales/Quifa fields (operated by partner Pacific Rubiales) contribute about 36% of total crude production and are expected to be the major drivers of production growth in the near-term.
+Ecopetrol was targeting an 8% production growth for 2012.
+However, due to some permitting delays and transportation/infrastructure limitations, gross production for the first nine months averaged around 4% and is expected to exit the year with closer to 7% production growth.
+Close to 84% of its production is crude oil, with a rising share of heavy oil, which makes up about 51% of total crude production.
+The Castilla, Chichimene (Ecopetrol operator) and Rubiales/Quifa fields (operated by partner Pacific Rubiales) contribute about 40% of total crude production and are expected to be the major drivers of production growth in the near-term.